kubernetes/website/content/en/docs/concepts/scheduling-eviction/topology-spread-constraints.md

 class zoneC cluster;
 {{< /mermaid >}}

-and you know that "zoneC" must be excluded.
-In this case, you can compose the yaml as below, so that "mypod" will be placed into "zoneB" instead of "zoneC".
+and you know that zone `C` must be excluded.
+In this case, you can compose a manifest as below, so that Pod `mypod` will be placed into zone `B` instead of zone `C`.
-Similarly `spec.nodeSelector` is also respected.
+Similarly, Kubernetes also respects `spec.nodeSelector`.

 {{< codenew file="pods/topology-spread-constraints/one-constraint-with-nodeaffinity.yaml" >}}